-106. As a result, the Plan Proponents' Plan provides for more favorable treatment of creditors and should be confirmed.
+106. As a result, the Alternative Plan provides for more favorable treatment of creditors and should be confirmed.

-C. The Plan Proponents' Plan is More Feasible than the Debtors' Plan
+C. The Alternative Plan is More Feasible than the Debtors' Plan

-- section 1129(c) also examine and give preference to the plan that is more feasible than the other proposed plans.
+107. Courts considering competing plans under Bankruptcy Code section 1129(c) also examine and give preference to the plan that is more feasible than the other proposed plans.
 See Coram Healthcare, 315 B.R. at 352 (confirming plan that, among other things, was more feasible than competing plan).
 In evaluating this prong, courts consider the relative risks and delays with respect to plan consummation and the relative impact of plan consummation on the debtor's business operations.
 For example, in Greate Bay Hotel & Casino, the court, in considering two competing plans, found the more feasible plan to be the plan that, among other things, provided the reorganized entity with more cash on hand at emergence, and thus greater flexibility and substantially greater opportunity for capital improvements.
-This prong weighs heavily in favor of the Plan Proponents' Plan. - 108.
-As more fully discussed in the PC Objection, as between the Debtors' Plan and the Plan Proponents' Plan, the Plan Proponents' Plan is the only plan that is feasible.
+This prong weighs heavily in favor of the Alternative Plan.

+108. As more fully discussed in the PC Objection, as between the Debtors' Plan and the Alternative Plan, the Alternative Plan is the only plan that is feasible between the two.
 First, the Debtors' have not demonstrated that they have the \$30 million Shareholder New Value Contribution on which their plan is based on.
 See PC Obj. ¶ 45.
 Second, the commitment letter the Debtors' provided to the Creditors' Committee evidencing their intent to provide \$30 million is not a firm commitment because it gives no party and recourse rights should the Debtors' breach their obligations under the commitment letter.
 See id. ¶ 46.
 Third, even if the \$30 million is real, it is insufficient to fund the Debtors' Plan.
 See id. ¶ 47.
-By contrast, the Plan Proponents' Plan is feasible.
-Specifically, the Plan Sponsor has provided proof of funds, at the request of the Creditors' Committee, demonstrating that the \$43.5 million rights offering amount is being held in an account and readily available.
-See Disclosure Stmt., App.
-F; see also Spears Decl. ¶ 14.
-Moreover, the Plan Proponents also signed a commitment letter which, among other things, gave the Creditors' Committee the right to enforce the letter.
-See id.
+By contrast, the Alternative Plan is feasible.
+Specifically, the Plan Sponsor has provided proof of funds, at the request of the Creditors' Committee, demonstrating that the \$41 million Equity